ch-stark/blogapplicationsetsglobalnamespace/blog.md

     type: ClusterSetEmpty

 ```
 Let's take a look at the other objects:

 * ManagedClusterSetBinding and
 * (Global)Namespace

-The binding is a connection between ClusterSet and GlobalNamespace
+The binding is a connection between the `ClusterSet` and `Global` Namespace

 ```
 oc get ManagedClusterSetBinding global -n open-cluster-management-global-set -oyaml